sweet-delights/hybrid-platforms-conductor/README.md

 Connector-->>-Deploy: Close connection
 ```

-Having such a process defined with extensible plugins let DevOps teams adapt very easily to hybrid environments without having to duplicate configuration, inventories, information or workflows.
+Having such a process defined with extensible plugins lets DevOps teams adapt very easily to hybrid environments without having to duplicate configuration, inventories, information or workflows.

 <a name="tools_list"></a>
 # List of tools available